cnmalper/KennyGame/README.md

 # KennyGame
 Built a simple "Catch Kenny Game" today.
-I practiced on Swift with Optionals, Alerts, Timer and Gesture Recognizers.
-Have fun! :)
+I practiced on Swift with Optionals, Alerts, Timer, UserDefaults and Gesture Recognizers.

+The highest score is saved to UserDefaults.

 If the user's score is greater than 3 Level UP!
 If it's not user needs to play again.

 Time is limited for 10 seconds.

+Have fun! :)

 <p><img align="left" src="https://github.com/cnmalper/KennyGame/blob/main/kenny.gif" width="300" height="650"/></p>